sergioburdisso/pyss3/README.md

 ### The `SS3` class

-which implements the classifier using a clear API (very similar to that of `sklearn`):
+which implements the classifier using a clear API (very similar to that of `sklearn`'s models):
 ````python
     from pyss3 import SS3
     clf = SS3()